 Studio Kevin Shek redesigned and engineered the 2009 Philips electric shaver into a new sustainable approach.
 The new brand, called Maximum™, believes that consumer products are truly fundamental to day-to-day life without any unnecessary complexity.
 They offer an range of electronics that’s last longer in use by minimalistic and impact-resistant design approach.
 The goal is to prevent material waste in the oceans by striving for more recycle-proof products and creating the opportunity to re-use parts from old into the new.

-Our challenge is to engineer the electric shaver for recycling and optimize tot the essential number of parts.
-Mass production products aren’t designed to recycle or disassembly, however, this projects shows to opposite.
+Our challenge is to engineer the electric shaver for recycling and optimize till the essential number of parts.
+Mass production products aren’t designed for recycling or disassembly, however, this project shows the opposite.

 The 2009 Philips electric shaver contains 41 assembly parts, and 17 of them are Injection Molded (manufactured parts).
 Because of this high amount of parts, the total fabrication cost is high.
 The company needs to invest 17 molds and looking for large labor companies to assemble all parts together.
 The problem is the inefficient assembly process due to the high amount of small parts, the high investment cost and the use of multiple materials or energy of machines.
 There is room to optimize the shaver into a more sustainable design.

 We believe that sustainability should be embedded in the design and engineering process, and not be promoted as the main selling point to customers.
 The brand focus on minimalistic design, with a deeper (technical) meaning behind the product.

 Durability for mass production

 The trim and shave functions are integrated for having a better shave experience.
 The user does not need the replace the shave heads once at a while.
 The shave heads are impact-proof and water-resistant constructed.

 The MAXIMUM shave contains a large 3500 mah li-ion battery with fast charging functionality.
 Suitable for outdoor events.